Constraints on Axions from Cosmic Distance Measurements: Results

 \section{Results}

-In this section, we will present our results:\footnote{Our {\tt python} code, which implements both the physics of axion-photon conversion and the MCMC Bayesian analysis of its parameters using {\tt emcee}, is publicly available at \href{https://github.com/ManuelBuenAbad/cosmo_axions}{{\tt github.com/ManuelBuenAbad/cosmo\_axions}}.} both the 95\% C.L upper bounds from likelihood-ratio tests and the posteriors of parameters from the MCMC running.
+In this section, we will present our results, based on the datasets and methodology described in the previous section.
+Our {\tt python} code, which implements both the physics of axion-photon conversion and the MCMC analysis of its parameters using {\tt emcee}, is publicly available at \href{https://github.com/ManuelBuenAbad/cosmo_axions}{{\tt github.com/ManuelBuenAbad/cosmo\_axions}}.